-If you think you may have an arteriovenous fistula, make an appointment with your family doctor.
-If an arteriovenous fistula is found early, your treatment may be easier and more effective.
-Eventually, however, you may be referred to a vascular or heart specialist (cardiologist).
+If you think you may have an arteriovenous fistula, make an appointment with your primary care doctor.
+At some point, however, you may be referred to a blood vessel (vascular) or heart specialist (cardiologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and know what to expect from your doctor.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
 Since tests for an arteriovenous fistula usually include an ultrasound, it's possible you'll need to fast for several hours before your appointment.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to an arteriovenous fistula.

 - Write down key personal information, including previous piercing injuries or a family history of arteriovenous fistula or other blood vessel diseases.